dguzh/geoparser/docs/index.rst

 - **Toponym Recognition**: Identifying place names in text.
 - **Toponym Resolution**: Disambiguating these names to their correct geographical locations.

-Geoparser addresses both tasks by combining state-of-the-art natural language processing models and efficient algorithms allowing it to efficiently process large volumes of text with high accuracy.
+Geoparser addresses both tasks by combining state-of-the-art language models and efficient algorithms, enabling it to process large volumes of text with high accuracy and speed.

 How It Works
 ------------